venasolutions/bosk/docs/guide.md

 If your application code is ok with the field being `Optional`, and can cope with that field's absence, you can stop here.
 Otherwise, you must add your field in multiple steps.

-In the first step, you declare the field to be `Optional` and supply a default value to make it behave as though the field were present in the database.
+In the first step, you declare the new constructor argument to be `Optional` and supply a default value to make it behave as though the field were present in the database:
-Declare the constructor argument to be `Optional`, and supply the default value as follows:

 ``` java
 ExampleNode(Optional<ExampleValue> newField) {